DNA from pizza crust linked Gilgo Beach murders suspect to victim, court documents say

 DNA from a pizza crust that was discarded earlier this year was used to link the suspect charged in the Gilgo murders case with one of the victims, prosecutors allege in court documents released Friday.

+In all, the bodies of at least 10 women were found in the area, believed to be the victims of a serial killer.
+Some of the victims had been wrapped in burlap.

-He pleaded not guilty, and the judge ordered him held without bail.
+In court Friday, Heuermann pleaded not guilty, and the judge ordered him held without bail.
+In the court filing, prosecutors outlined how investigators reexamined old clues that led to the suspect and developed new evidence to close in on him after so many years.

 According to the newly released court documents, on or about Jan.
-26, 2023, a surveillance team recovered a pizza box thrown by Heuermann into a garbage can on 5th Avenue in Manhattan.
+26, 2023, a surveillance team recovered a pizza box thrown by Heuermann into a garbage can on Fifth Avenue in Manhattan.

 "This pizza box was sent to the Suffolk County Crime Laboratory for analysis, where a swab was taken from the leftover pizza crust," prosecutors wrote.